 Microassist's Accessibility in the News is a widely read, free weekly newsletter curated by Jack McElaney.
 Newsletter sections include a compilation of accessibility articles and blogs, a list of accessibility conferences and training, accessibility job announcements, and a listing of accessibility resource pages.

-Its sole purpose is to educate people interested or involved in accessibility related to the Americans with Disabilities Act Title I, II, or III, and Sections 504 and 508 of the U.S. Rehabilitation Act.
+Featured by Wall Street Journal, its sole purpose is to educate people interested or involved in accessibility related to the Americans with Disabilities Act Title I, II, or III, and Sections 504 and 508 of the U.S. Rehabilitation Act.
 It also covers numerous international topics from all over the world.

 To receive the newsletter each Friday, please complete our Subscribe to Accessibility in the News form on this page.

-Accessibility in the News —8/3/18.
+Accessibility in the News — 3/17/2023.
 NOTE: To get news like this every week in your inbox, before it hits our website, subscribe to our Accessibility in the News e-newsletter.
 There are no ads or graphics, and we never send spam.
 Just use the sign-up form on this page to subscribe and stay up to date!
 Feature Story Skip to National News (U.S.) | Skip to International News More Accessibility[…]READ MORE about ADA Lawsuit Numbers Continue To Increase With New York Leading The Charge